operator-framework/operator-sdk/doc/proposals/cli-ux-phase1.md

 ## Goal

-Describe an initial set of CLI additions to support a simplified workflow for an Operator SDK user to run an Operator SDK-developed project in a cluster using OLM.
+Implement a proof-of-concept with an initial set of CLI additions to support a simplified workflow for an Operator SDK user to run an Operator SDK-developed project in a cluster using OLM.

 ## Use cases